perl11/perl11-blog/content/unicode-identifiers.md

     my $Γ = 1;
     if ($Г) { warn }'

-is now the valid variant.
+is now a somewhat valid variant.
 But note that mixing Cyrillic and Greek is still frowned upon, and needs to be warned, even when being declared as such.

+    => Invalid script Cyrillic, cannot be mixed with Greek

 Similarily, some scripts can be used undeclared, and some need to be declared.
 These recommendations are all specified in the TR39